IsraaSaad123/preliminary-study/README.md

 ### Condition 3: Processing purpose disambiguation

 The element resolved is the processing purpose: the voice audio is processed only to recognise numerical content, not to identify speakers.
 (Targets the special‑category obligation, OB4.)
 The data type to be logged is left ambiguous.
+Specificatoins generated from this prompt are stored under `disambiguated prompt 2/`.

 > **Prompt:**
 >